We are currently accepting applications for the January 2026 cohort. Applications will be open Nov. 3-16.

 - Increase number of patients served by partially qualified pre- and post-master’s associates.

-- Increase diversity (i.e., race, ethnicity, sexual orientation, gender identity and expression, language and cultural background) of fully licensed master’s level mental health professionals in targeted states.
+- Increase the number of fully licensed master’s level mental health professionals who represent the communities being served in targeted states.

 - Improve Health Resources and Services Administration (HRSA) health professional shortage area scores in identified target communities.